Ovintiv Inc. [OVV] stock Upgrade by BofA Securities analyst, price target now $60

 Sponsored

-Ovintiv Inc. (NYSE: OVV) (TSX: OVV) today provided participant details for its upcoming Montney webcast and conference call:.

-The stocks have a year to date performance of 52.28 percent and weekly performance of 1.93 percent.
-The stock has been moved at 17.30 percent over the last six months.
-The stock has performed 6.23 percent around the most recent 30 days and changed -4.98 percent over the most recent 3-months.
+Ovintiv Inc. stock has also loss -8.83% of its value over the past 7 days.
+However, OVV stock has inclined by 9.07% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -10.88% and gained 38.84% year-on date.

-If compared to the average trading volume of 4.49M shares, OVV reached to a volume of 2829287 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for OVV stock reached $12.32 billion, with 257.20 million shares outstanding and 253.22 million shares in the current float.
+Compared to the average trading volume of 4.34M shares, OVV reached a trading volume of 2633166 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Ovintiv Inc. [OVV]: